 Most such events are technically possible, just highly unlikely during normal gameplay and often not very good strategy.

 Ridiculously Fast Construction: Averted; buildings take a year or more to be completed and soldiers need some months to be recruited, and more than usual if there's internal dissent in your provinces.

 Royal Mess: In the third game, any independent monarchy which does not use the Imperial form of government has its ruler termed King/Queen, even if historically many of those were not kingdoms (like All the Little Germanies, for example).
 A few mods more or less rectify this, by making the ruler title dependent on both the government type and country size.

 Running Gag: Revolving around a But Thou Must situation.
 In the original EU III, the event meteor sighted had only one option, which...caused your country to become less stable.
 The fans clamored for more options (as most events have multiple options), so Paradox added a second option...which had the exact same effect.
 Heir to the Throne added a third option (same effect) and Divine Wind, the latest expansion, a fourth.

 Played Up to Eleven in quite a few mods, which add ridiculous amounts of choices, of course all with the same outcome.
 The ones down the list often carry headers like "Oh, not again", "Will this ever stop?" and so on.

 The gag has carried on to EU III's sister game Victoria II, where the Comet Sighted event causes scientific progress (Victoria is set in the XIXth century)...and the text of the option is "Thank God we live in such enlightened times".
+In EU IV, the last option says essentially: "I wish we lived in more enlightened times," in a throwback to Victoria.
 The event "The Curse of Tutankhamen" similarly refers back to EU III's infamous comet.